-9. Special Policy for Colchester's Old Town Zone
+9. Town Centre Zone

-- 9.1 In the town centre restaurants and takeaways account for over half of the premises in the night time economy and pubs bars and inns account over a third of all premises.
-There is evidence that within the area identified as the Old Town Zone (shown on the plan at Appendix 1) the promotion of the licensing objectives is being undermined as a consequence of the operation of licensed premises in the area; having regard to the levels of crime and disorder and public nuisance experienced within it and the complaints received from local residents. - 9.2 The Licensing Authority considers that whilst the levels of problems do not currently justify the implementation of a cumulative impact policy for the area; the area is of concern and shall be kept under review.
-The Licensing Authority has taken into consideration the role of the SOS bus in helping to mitigate the problems caused by the sale of alcohol in this area and recognizes that were the bus to be withdrawn the effect would be to push problems in the area to levels where a cumulative impact area would be considered. - 9.3 Therefore, the Council has adopted a special policy for the area, to be known as the Old Town Zone Policy. - 9.4 There is evidence of problems associated with operation of licensed premises in the Old Town Zone and the Licensing Authority wishes to see a decrease in the levels of crime and disorder and public nuisance already being experienced in the area.
-However, the authority does wish to diversify the evening and night time economy in in this area. - 9.5 With this in mind, and subject to compliance with the other requirements of the policy (in particular paragraph 3.14), the following approach for new licences and material variations, where relevant representations have been made, shall be taken: - a.
-The following venue types are strongly encouraged provided they do not undermine the licensing objectives and licensing policy: - Restaurant Non-alcohol lead premisesLive entertainment venue - Coffee shops - b.
-There will be a strong presumption against the following venue types.
-A genuinely exceptional case would need to be shown.
-The reasons for the exception should be shown in the operating schedule and must demonstrate that there will be no derogation in the licensing objectives, including from departing customers - Late night takeaway - Nightclub - High Volume Vertical Drinking establishment - Pub/Bar - Off licences
+- 9.1 In the town centre restaurants and takeaways account for over half of the premises in the night time economy and pubs, bars and inns account over a third of all premises.
+There is evidence that within this area (shown on the plan at Appendix 1), the promotion of the licensing objectives is being undermined, in particular in the early hours of the morning, as a consequence of the operation of licensed premises in the area; having regard to the levels of crime and disorder and public nuisance experienced within it and the complaints received from local residents.

+- 9.2 The Licensing Authority considers that whilst the levels of problems do not currently justify the implementation of a cumulative impact policy for the area and therefore a reversal in the presumption of granting applications; the area is of concern and will be kept under review.
+The Licensing Authority has taken into consideration the role of the SOS bus in helping to mitigate the problems caused by the sale of alcohol in this area and recognizes that were the bus to be withdrawn the effect would be to push problems in the area to levels where a cumulative impact area would be considered.

+- 9.3 There is evidence of problems associated with operation of licensed premises in the Town Centre Zone and the Licensing Authority wishes to see a decrease in the levels of crime and disorder and public nuisance already being experienced in the area.
+However, the authority does wish to diversify the evening and night time economy in in this area.

+- 9.5 With this in mind, and subject to compliance with the other requirements of the policy (in particular paragraph 3.14), the following guidance for new licences and material variations, where relevant representations have been made, is offered:

+- a.
+The following venue types are strongly encouraged provided they do not undermine the licensing objectives and therefore the licensing policy:

+- Restaurant

+- Non-alcohol led premises

+- Live entertainment venue

+- Coffee shops

+- b.
+There is a strong presumption against the following venue types because of their potential to undermine the licensing objectives and therefore the licensing policy.

+- Late night takeaway

+- Nightclub

+- High Volume Vertical Drinking establishment

+- Pub/Bar

+- Off licences